Registration Sangoshthi 2025

 Hall 2

-Ethnographic Study of Sawai Madhopur Black Pottery Craft from the lens of Sustainability - Sachii Tripathii Kathputli Transformations: Cultural Heritage, Cultural Fluidity, and Tourism Re-imaginations of the Indian Craft of Puppets - Eddie Bouche
+Ethnographic Study of Sawai Madhopur Black Pottery Craft from the lens of Sustainability - Sachii Tripathii Kathputli Transformations: Cultural Heritage, Cultural Fluidity, and Tourism Imaginaries of the Indian Craft of Puppets - Eddie Boucher

 From Craft to Care: Developing Sustainable Weighted Blanket for Stress Management and Well-being - Sandeep Kidile AI in Craft Preservation: Varanasi's Soft Stone Jali Work & Mauritius’ Ship Model Craft - Himesh Baboolall